EN | JP | Last updated: 2026-01

 else:

-# Best action (exploitation)
+# Exploitation: greedy action

-return np.argmax(self.Q[state])
+return int(np.argmax(self.Q[state]))

 if done:

-# Terminal state
+# Terminal state has no future value

 td_target = reward